Forehead Osteoma Removal

 These non-mobile lumps of bone are generally benign and cause not specific problems other than cosmetic concern.
 It is interesting that some patients live with this condition for years because they don’t realize that the treatment is generally a simple office procedure.

 Most benign osteomas involve only the outer portion of the skull and are not at risk for perforation deeper into the skull or brain.
-I always perform a CT scan to make sure that there is no unusual plunging or deep extension of the lesion.
+A CT scan to make sure that there is no unusual plunging or deep extension of the lesion.

 The treatment can frequently be performed with endoscopic technique through a button hole incision.
 It can be performed with local anesthesia, but due to the instrumentation required to remove the lump and smooth the bone, IV sedation is preferable.

 The following video shows Dr. Niamtu performing endoscopic osteoma removal

 Forehead osteomas can also be treated with an open technique where the incision is hidden in the hairline.